Inflectra/rapise-documentation/docs/Guide/object_spy_mobile.md

 - **Test Locator** - This will display the [Mobile Test Locator](mobile_test_locator_dialog.md) dialog box that lets you try different locators to resolve specific objects in the object hierarchy.
 It will include options such as using XPath and IDs.
 - **Profile** - This lets you change the profile of the mobile device you are testing while the Spy dialog is open.
 - **Edit Profiles** - This will open up the [Mobile Settings](mobile_settings_dialog.md) dialog box.
 You cannot be connected to do this.
-- **Context** - This will display either 'Discovery Mode' or 'Recording Mode'.
+- **Context** - This will display either 'Maintenance Mode' or 'Recording Mode'.

 ## Toolbar Second Row